 The Simple Math Behind an Opportunistic Tradeoff

 To illustrate risk budgeting and the interplay between the assets an investor holds and wants to add, consider a client’s equity allocation.
 For example, if the equity sleeve is purely U.S. large-cap equities, it has a projected volatility of 16%, or for a simple calculation, 16 risk units.
-Now, let’s assume an investor wants to take advantage of attractive equity valuations in emerging markets equities and allocates a quarter of the equity sleeve accordingly.
+Now, let’s assume an investor wants to take advantage of attractive equity valuations in emerging market equities and allocates a quarter of the equity sleeve accordingly.

 With a projected volatility of 24%, or 24 risk units, emerging market equities carry considerably more risk than U.S. stocks.
 Adding the 25% allocation assumes six risk units for the emerging markets allocation (i.e., 24 risk units x 0.25) and 12 risk units for the U.S. large-cap equity portion (i.e., 16 risk units x 0.75).